1999 Kazakhstan Cup final

-The 1999 Kazakhstan Cup Final was the seventh final of the Kazakhstan Cup.
+The 1999 Kazakhstan Cup final was the seventh final of the Kazakhstan Cup.
 The match was contested by Kaisar-Hurricane and Vostok-Altyn at Central Stadium in Almaty.
-The match was played on 16 Jule 1999 and was the final match of the competition.
+The match was played on 16 July 1999 and was the final match of the competition.

 Background

-Kaisar-Hurricane played the second Kazakhstan Cup Final.
-In the first final they lost Irtysh with the score 2–1.

-Vostok-Altyn played the third Kazakhstan Cup Final.
-In a Kazakhstan Cup Final they have won against Aktyubinets (1994 final, 1–0) and have lost Kairat (1997 final, 2–0).
+Kaisar-Hurricane played their second consecutive Kazakhstan Cup final after losing their previous final 2–1 to Irtysh.
+Meanwhile, Vostok-Altyn played their third Kazakhstan Cup final.
+In their previous final appearances, they have won against Aktyubinets (1994 final, 1–0) and have lost to Kairat (1997 final, 2–0).

-Kaisar-Hurricane and Vostok-Altyn played twice during the season of league.
-In the first game, on Jule 20, 1998 Vostok-Altyn won 2–0 on Vostok Stadium.
-As a part of Vostok-Altyn - Aleksandr Antropov and Vladimir Kashtanov scored.
-On August 4, 1998, Kaisar-Hurricane won a victory 2–0 with goals Andrei Vaganov and Azamat Niyazymbetov.
+Kaisar-Hurricane and Vostok-Altyn played twice during the league season.
+In the first game on 20 July 1998, Vostok-Altyn won 2–0 on Vostok Stadium with Aleksandr Antropov and Vladimir Kashtanov scoring the goals.
+On 4 August 1998, Kaisar-Hurricane won 2–0 with goals from Andrei Vaganov and Azamat Niyazymbetov.